Sciatica Treatment & Therapy

 The fundamentals of exercise therapy is to address core muscles strength.
 Strengthening of the abdominal, back and gluteal muscles will help provide more support to the spinal column as we perform our daily activities.
 Strengthening of these muscles also help bolster our posture and allow us to stand and sit with healthier postures for longer.
 Good, proper posture helps our spines recover faster and reduce the progression of causes for sciatic pain.

 The largest benefit from going to physical therapy for sciatic nerve pain has to do with properly diagnosing and treating the exact cause of it.
 Performing the wrong type of exercise or movement can worsen sciatic pain, so it is important to have your joints, muscles and spine analyzed by a physician and a physical therapist.
-Please contact one of our Physical Therapy Clinics in Portland and have one of our therapist relieve your sciatic paint today!
+Please contact one of our Physical Therapy Clinics in Hillsboro and Beaverton and have one of our therapist relieve your sciatic paint today!